sonda-red/blog/content/posts/04-intel-homelab-2.md

 authors = ["Kalin Daskalov"]
 title = "Lab Notes: Laying the Cluster Foundation" date = "2025-08-11" description = "In the first part of this series, I walked through the hardware choices and the initial setup of my Intel-powered homelab.
-With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster" categories = ["lab notes"] tags = ["k8s", "mlops", "intel", "homelab", "devops", "gpu", "arc", "a770", "intel-arc", "kubernetes", "k3s"]
+With the machines successfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster" categories = ["lab notes"] tags = ["k8s", "mlops", "intel", "homelab", "devops", "gpu", "arc", "a770", "intel-arc", "kubernetes", "k3s"]
 +++

 > Link to Part 1: [Assembling an Intel-Powered Lab](https://blog.sonda.red/posts/03-intel-homelab-1/)

+> Disclaimer: This is not production guidance and it is not sponsored.
+It documents what actually ran in my homelab with Arc GPUs and k3s, so please double check before you roll it into your own setup.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)